-TIME MANAGEMENT Tips
+Tips

 - 1. Work a week ahead.
 If you have seminars and lectures at the beginning of the week, you need to have started that reading the week before.
-If you are always doing week 8's reading in week 7, it will help a lot. - 2.
+If you are always doing week 8 reading in week 7, it will help a lot. - 2.
 Don't worry if you don't finish it all, no one does.
 Just try and do a bit of everything. - 3.
-If you know there are some big novels coming up, try and obtain them to start reading during the holidays.
-Future you will be thankful!

-- 4. Make a list of your reading each week for each module -KEATS will help you with this, as will the module outline. - 5.
-Similarly, look ahead at what reading is coming up, and whether you have any busy weeks, and maybe try and cross some things off preventatively.
-Sometimes this might feel counterintuitive when you have other things due sooner, but it works out in the end. - 6.
-Read anywhere and everywhere - commutes are great moments to get some reading in.
+If you know there are some big novels coming up, try and obtain them to start reading during the holidays, future you will be thankful! - 4.
+Make a list of your reading each week for each module KEATS will help you with al of this, as will the model outline - 5.
+Read anywhere and everywhere commutes are great moments to get some reading in.

-- 7. With coursework, try and start writing as early as possible, so then you have something to work with. - 8.
-Each term has a different timetable, which means it always takes a bit of time to figure out a rhythm of getting work done, so don't worry if in the first few weeks you get behind. - 9.
-You also will have some weeks where you just didn't get much done, and that's fine as well, just try your best!
+- 6. Similarly, look ahead at what reading is coming u, and whether you have any busy weeks, and maybe try and cross some things off preventatively.
+Sometimes this might feel counterintuitive when you have other things due sooner, but it works out in the end. - 7.
+With coursework, try and start as early as possible, Even if that is just a bullet pointed list, mindmap or an idea of which secondary materials you want to use. - 8.
+Each term has a different timetable, which means it always takes a bit of time to figure out a rhythm of getting work done, so don't worry if in the first weeks you get behind.

-- 10. If you need to finish a long novel by a particular day, work out how many pages you need to read each day, and try and always read slightly over that to give yourself contingency time. - 11.
-You may not have many set hours of teaching, but you should still try and treat a weekday as a work/school day. - 12.
-If you're doing a module that has reader responses, mark in your diary which weeks you want to do them to stop you from forgetting and having to rush them at the last minute.
+- 9. You will also have some weeks where you just don't get as much done, and that's fine as well, just try your best! - 10.
+If you need to finish a long novel by a particular day, work out how mnay pages you need to read each day, and try to always read slightly over that to give yourself contingency time.
+You can also read part of it and the summary so that you may still contribute in the seminar, having a good idea of the whole plot and the author's writing style. - 11.
+You may not have many set hours of teaching, but you should still try and treat a weekday as a work/school day. - 12. if your modules has reader responses, mark in your diary which weeks you want to do them to stop you from forgetting and having to rush them at the last minute.